3rd Independent Battery Indiana Light Artillery

-3rd Indiana Battery Light Artillery was an artillery battery that served in the Union Army during the American Civil War.
+3rd Indiana Battery Light Artillery (also known as Frybarger's Battery, Cockfair's Battery, Ginn's Battery, and Burn's Battery) was an artillery battery that served in the Union Army during the American Civil War.

 Service

 The battery was organized at Connersville, Indiana and mustered in for a three-year enlistment on August 24, 1861, in Indianapolis, Indiana.

 The battery was attached to Fremont's Army of the West and Department of the Missouri to February 1862.
 Jefferson City, Missouri, Department of the Missouri, to March 1862.
 Central District of Missouri, Department of the Missouri, to February 1863.
 District of Southwest Missouri, Department of the Missouri, to June 1863.
 District of Rolla, Missouri, Department of the Missouri, to July 1863.
 District of St. Louis, Missouri, Department of the Missouri, to January 1864.
 Artillery, 3rd Division, XVI Corps, Army of the Tennessee, to December 1864.
 2nd Brigade, 2nd Division, Detachment Army of the Tennessee, Department of the Cumberland, to February 1865.
 Artillery, 1st Division, XVI Corps, Military Division West Mississippi, to August 1865.

 The 3rd Indiana Battery Light Artillery mustered out of service on August 21, 1865, in Indianapolis.